-The library telescope lending program uses the Orion StarBlast 4.5-inch Astronomical Telescope along with a zoom eyepiece and supportive material.
+The Library Telescope Program provides a 4.5-inch telescope, plus support materials available for checkout.
 The telescope is easy to use and is robust.
 There is nothing to assemble.
 It has a wooden base, not the usual spindly tripod legs.
 The telescope is of manageable size, but has a relatively large optical tube.
 This means that the Moon and deep sky objects will show far more detail than one could see with the common “beginners” telescopes.
 It also has a large field of view that allows the object to stay in the eyepiece longer.
 This is a quality instrument, reviewed by a number of astronomical publications and found quite worthy.

 Launching a Library Telescope Program